Wherein I hike with young ladies among swoopdongles and bibbelty bobs amidst the litterbox smell of blue-berried junipers.

 Rock walls seem to crest left and right, frozen, as if we’re the party of Moses crossing the Red Sea between churning walls of water held back by the hand of God.

 I pause to contemplate a vermillion mottled stone holding complex stories of immense fires and forces spanning the rise and fall of whole civilizations, even species.
 It is strange to rest my hand on something that so thoroughly transcends my existence.

 Brenna adds a tennis ball-sized rock to the pocket opposite the magnifying glass I’m carrying for Roxy.
-I need to get smart like Jessica and wear clothes without pockets.
+I need to get smart and wear clothes without pockets.